History of Noakhali: British Raj

 In 1893, a cyclone heavily damaged half of the region's betel nut palms, in addition to the region's harvest.
 A large amount of cattle also drowned although not many human deaths occurred.
 The aftermath of the cyclone led to an outbreak of cholera which caused the betel nut palms to suffer from blight.
-This in turn killed thousands of Noakhaillas.
+This in turn killed thousands of Bengalis.
 Abnormally heavy rainfall occurred in 1896 which also caused havoc in the region and damaged crops.
 Regardless of these natural disasters, the annual birth rate of this region was much higher than the annual death rate; with a 23% increase in population from 1881 to 1891.
 The western parts of the region, places such as Ramganj Upazila, did not suffer as much from the cyclone though the blight had spread via the Meghna River.
 A manuscript titled Bara Tufaner Kabita (Poem of the Great Storm) was discovered and scholars consider it to either be referring to the cyclone of 1837 or 1897 which caused great damage in Noakhali and Chittagong.

 In the 1901 census, the district's area was 1,644 mi2 and its population was about 1,141,728.
 The Bamni River drowned a large portion of Companiganj, which led to Jalia Kaibartas to migrate to Sandwip.
 The southern part of Sudharam also suffered from land loss, and a number of Chhagalnaiya residents began leaving their colonial homeland, subsequently migrating to Hill Tippera.
 A number of riverine islands (chars) emerged within the district borders, which also caused migration.
 Sudharam had the most Muslims in the region, most likely due to it historically being the Mughal stronghold of the Noakhali region.
 Chhagalnaiya had the most Hindus, most likely due to it being under the Twipra Kingdom and only lately joining the colonial district.

 The pro-Ottoman Caliphate Movement which originated in North India, gained momentum in Noakhali following the visit of two of the movement's founders; Shaukat Ali and Mohammad Ali Jauhar.
 The movement was under the local leadership of Haji Abdur Rashid Khan and Hafezzi Huzur.
 Regional violence in 1946 escalated communal tensions throughout British India just before the 1947 partition.
 The All-India Muslim League gained a lot of support in Noakhali, with local leaders such as Habibullah Bahar Chowdhury, Shamsunnahar Mahmud, Khan Bahadur Abdul Gofran.
 Attacks against both Muslim and Hindu communities took place in Noakhali which came to be known as the Noakhali riots.
 Shahid Nazir became a notable activist of the Pakistan Movement after being martyred.
 A huge number of mass killing, raping, looting, and forcible conversions took place.
 The prime minister of Bengal, Huseyn Shaheed Suhrawardy, answering a question from Dhirendranath Datta in the assembly early in 1947 stated that there had been cases of forcible conversion in Noakhali, running into the thousands.